 - Increased Risk of Injury: Consistently loading one side of your body or putting direct pressure on your spine is a recipe for long-term lower back pain and shoulder strain.
 Treating your body right will keep you on the course for years to come.

-The a good news is that nearly every double strap bag is highly adjustable.
+The good news is that nearly every double strap bag is highly adjustable.
 Learning how to dial it in for your body is a one-time setup that pays dividends every single round.

 Understanding the Parts of Your Double Strap System